DanBuchan/profile_drift_new/README.md

    insignificant_drifts.txt - families where contamination is less than 5% of the peak family size significant_drifts.txt - list of drift families with substantial amounts of drift drift_summary.txt - summary of some different behaviours of the query and contaminant families
+4. We select some Pfam families from each drift class.
+Unpack the sequences.
+Align them with raxml.
+   > select_targets.py
+   > run_raxml.py raxml.sh
+5. Take all our alignments and then run alphafold2.
+6. Collate models and analyse.

 ## 2b